etalab/transport-site/learning_track.md

 ### Understand the "stats" page

-* Entry point for bizdev questions on data quality
+* Check out the [/stats](https://transport.data.gouv.fr/stats) page, entry point for bizdev questions on data quality
 * Look at `_maps.html.eex` and `map.js`
 * Search the code responsible for `quality_features`